 Some people have no issue sleeping during the day, whereas others find it a real issue and struggle with it.
-Give yourself the best possible chance of getting a good day’s sleep by purchasing blackout blinds for bedroom, whilst ear plugs may help to block out any noise that may prevent you from sleeping.
+Give yourself the best possible chance of getting a good day’s sleep by purchasing blackout blinds for your bedroom (an eye mask is also effective), whilst ear plugs may help to block out any noise that may prevent you from sleeping.

 It can be tempting to reach for a cup of coffee to help you stave of tiredness, but that’s not always the best idea.
 Drinking caffeine at the start of your shift can help you feel more alert, but be wary of drinking too much.
 This could lead you having a caffeine crash later on in your shift, could make it difficult to get to sleep once you’ve finished and can cause various other issues.

 Just because your working ‘day’ runs throughout the night, you should still make sure you eat well.
 Have breakfast when you get up and have ‘lunch’ in the middle of your shift.
 However, don’t eat anything too heavy in the middle of your shift as this can make you feel sluggish and the urge to fall asleep will become even greater.
 Little, light and often is a good rule of thumb to live by.

 Many sleep experts, including the NHS, recommend that regular exercise can help you get a better night’s (or day’s) sleep, as well as feel more awake during your shifts.
 You might not feel like it, but just a small amount of exercise each day will help you feel more alert, give you more energy and also help you sleep soundly.